 Nova's Zero-Knowledge Layer

-However, having to modify and use a special-purpose zk-SNARK for hiding and compressing a Nova IVC proof was somewhat inefficient.
-Fortunately, a subsequent update (section D.4) to the Nova paper specified a design for generating zk-IVC proofs.
+The updated version of the HyperNova paper (section D.4), specifies a design for generating zk-IVC proofs which also applies to the Nova IVC.
 This allows an IVC prover to send an IVC verifier a zero-knowledge proof that hides the values attesting to the correctness of an IVC computation.

 Use Cases